-Though more traditional jewelry design practices, such as hand drawing and drafting, are still common, more and more jewelry designers are turning to computer-aided design (CAD) software tools to create unique jewelry concepts.
-Having a CAD model of a ring, bracelet or earrings means that a physical model can easily be reproduced using a computer-controlled production process, like 3D printing or CNC machining, rather than manually crafting the jewelry item, which—it goes without saying—requires extensive expertise, time and costs.
+Traditional jewelry design practices, such as hand drawing and drafting, are still commonly used in jewelry production.
+However, many jewelry designers turn to computer-aided design (CAD) software tools to create a unique jewelry prototype due to several reasons.
+By using a CAD model of a ring, bracelet, earrings, or other forms of jewelry, a jewelry prototype can easily be reproduced by jewelry prototype manufacturers using a computer-controlled production process.
+This is easier than traditional jewelry design practices that require extensive expertise to reduce errors and time.

 3D Printing for Jewelry Design

-3D printing, also known as additive manufacturing, is a manufacturing technique in which parts are built layer by layer from a polymer or metal material.
-The industry encompasses a range of processes, including fused deposition modeling (FDM), selective laser sintering (SLS) and stereolithography (SLA), to name but a few.
+3D printing is an additive manufacturing technique that involves building parts layer by layer from a polymer or metal material.
+The industry encompasses a range of processes, including fused deposition modeling (FDM), selective laser sintering (SLS), stereolithography (SLA), etc.

-In the jewelry making world, SLA (or digital light projection) and SLS are some of the most popular technologies used because of their high resolution capabilities.
-However, FDM can be suitable for producing early stage conceptual models and metal 3D printing processes, such as selective laser melting (SLM), can be used to produce final pieces from a limited range of materials.
+In jewelry production, SLA (or digital light projection) and Selective laser sintering are the most popular due to their high-resolution capabilities.
+However, fused deposition modeling is also suitable for producing an early-stage jewelry prototype.
+In addition, selective laser melting (SLM) can produce final pieces from a limited range of materials.

-If a design is flawed or not up to the designer’s standards, it can easily be digitally edited and re-printed, all without adding significant material costs or time.
+Suppose the jewelry prototype has a flawed design or is not up to the designer’s standards.
+In that case, you can easily edit and reprint it digitally, all without adding significant material costs or time.

 CNC Machining for Jewelry Design

-3D printing is not the only rapid prototyping process that is helping the jewelry industry to evolve.
-CNC Machining has also come to occupy an important place in jewelry design.
-Computer numerical control (CNC) machining is a high-tech process which uses software to control various machine tools in an automated way.
+CNC machining is another rapid prototyping process transforming the jewelry industry as it occupies an important place in jewelry design.
+Computer numerical control (CNC) machining, unlike 3D printing technique, is a subtractive process that uses software to control various machine tools in an automated way.
 The process has various industrial applications and is capable of producing parts with extremely high tolerances.

-As we saw, much of jewelry making—especially for pendants, rings and the like—is dependent on lost-wax casting, which uses a sacrificial model to create the final metal piece.
-CNC machining offers a suitable alternative to manual sculpting and 3D printing for the production of the wax master models.
+As we saw, much of jewelry making, e.g., pendants, and rings, depends on lost wax casting.
+Lost-wax casting uses a sacrificial jewelry prototype to create the final metal piece.
+However, CNC machining offers a suitable alternative to manual sculpting and 3D Printing to produce the wax master models.

-CNC machining is becoming an important tool to jewelry makers because of the process’ ability to produce complex, highly detailed geometries.
-Importantly, the process allows for much higher precision than more traditional hand carving techniques and works at a faster rate.
+CNC machining is becoming an important tool for jewelry makers because of the process’s ability to produce complex, highly detailed geometries.
+Importantly, the process allows for much higher precision than more traditional hand carving techniques and works faster.

-In creating wax models, a number of CNC tools can be used to finely cut away material from a material block, including fine mills and turning tools.
-However, compared to working with metals, some factors need to be taken into consideration when milling wax, namely, heat.
-Some CNC machines integrate cooling systems to prevent the deformation of master models, which can result in more precise wax jewelry models.
+Several CNC tools can finely cut away material from a material block to create a wax jewelry prototype.
+These include fine mills and turning tools.
+However, compared to working with metals, some factors need to be considered when milling wax, namely, heat.
+Therefore, some CNC machines integrate cooling systems to prevent the deformation of master models, resulting in more precise wax jewelry models.
 Water jet cutting can also be used to produce wax models that are accurate and high quality.

-For producing jewelry made from plastic, more standard molding processes are typically used.
+For producing jewelry made from plastic, more standard molding jewelry prototyping services are typically used.
 In this case, CNC machining can be employed to carve the negative imprint of the jewelry model into a block of material—usually metal.
 Injection molding plastics can then be injected into the machined mold to produce the final piece.

-CNC Machining is most cost effective for producing flat jewelry pieces—such as a flat-backed pendant, though it is also possible to produce more complex pieces.
-This use of CNC Machining for producing a mold is also conducive to large-volume production.
+CNC machining is the most cost-effective for producing a flat jewelry prototype—such as a flat-backed pendant, though it is also possible to produce more complex pieces.
+This use of CNC machining for producing a mold is also conducive to large-volume production.

 Another significant benefit of using CNC machining for jewelry production is its engraving capability.
-As a computer-controlled, highly precise technology, CNC mills can engrave detailed patterns or words onto the surface of a finished piece of jewelry—which when done manually is prone to errors or imperfections.
-Alternately, engravings can also be milled into the wax model before casting is done.
+As a computer-controlled, highly precise technology, CNC milling can engrave detailed patterns or words onto the surface of a finished piece of jewelry.
+When you use traditional methods for this, there is a high tendency to encounter errors or imperfections.
+Alternatively, engravings can also be milled into the wax model before casting is done.

 Various tool attachments for CNC machines can also be used to post-process and polish pieces of jewelry.
-By using different lathes and brushes, CNC machining can impart a variety of finishes on metal jewelry items, including satin, matte or gloss.
+By using different lathes and brushes, CNC machining can impart various finishes on metal jewelry items, including satin, matte, or gloss.

-At RapidDirect, we also offer a range of professional post-processing solutions for metal parts that result in aesthetic, high quality surface finishes.
+At RapidDirect, we also offer a range of post-processing solutions seen in many jewelry prototyping services that guarantee aesthetic and high-quality surface finishes.